jenkinsci/jcasc-vscode-extension/README.md

 ## How to use

 - Download and install the plugin from the VSCode Marketplace.
-- Inside the Settings tab of VSCode find JCasc which will display two input blocks:
+- Inside the Settings tab of VSCode find JCasc which will display three input blocks:

   - URL field for the Jenkins instance that you want to to extract the YAML Schema from. eg : `localhost:8080/jenkins`

+  - User Name Field for if the Jenkins instance is protected.

   - User Token Field for if the Jenkins instance is protected.